iitgaa2/whatsapp-notifier/README.md

 Hope you're doing well!
 We're currently in the process of validating the identities of members in the IITG Startup WhatsApp group to ensure it remains focused and relevant to the IIT Guwahati community.

-Could you kindly share the following details by messaging Shomesh (+1 669-214-8103) directly on WhatsApp:
+Could you kindly share the following details by *MESSAGING SHOMESH (+1 669-214-8103) DIRECTLY ON WHATSAPP:*

 1. Your full name (if not in your profile)
 2. Your affiliation with IITG (alumnus/a, faculty, etc.)